AngeloDotNet/CustomLibrary.EFCore/README.md

   //if you use SQLServer database services.AddDbContextForSQLServer(connectionString, retryOnFailure, migrationsAssembly);
+  //or services.AddDbContextNoPoolSQLServer(connectionString, migrationsAssembly); //if you don't want to use the connection pool

   //if you use SQLite database but in this case the retryOnFailure is not necessary as SQLite is not subject to transient errors services.AddDbContextForSQLite(connectionString, migrationsAssembly);